File: participants/ProcessSomething.yaml component: ProcessSomething label: Process input and send some output icon: ambulance inports: in: queue: process/A/in type: string outports: out: queue: process/A/out type: string

 MsgFlo can work with existing code that uses a supported message-queues system (AMQP, MQTT).
-Because the code is not MsgFlo-aware, another process needs to send the MsgFlo discovery message on its behalf.
+Because the existing code is not MsgFlo-aware, another process needs to send the MsgFlo discovery message on its behalf.

 For instance if we had a system that takes data on a queue named